-From an archaeological perspective, the main highlight of Phaselis is its central avenue, along with the various ruins on either side of it.
+From an archaeological perspective, the main highlight of Phaselis is its central avenue and the various ruins on either side of it.
 Here you’ll find multiple Roman baths, a latrine, the old agora and Phaselis Theater.

 A large portion of the city center was dedicated to bathing, as it contains multiple elaborate Roman bathhouses.
 Interestingly, they’ve provided archaeologists with a clear example of how the Romans heated their water.

 Evidently, even people in ancient times felt compelled to bathe after a dip in the sea.